ryanjbaxter/bluegreen/README.md

 Once the app is up and running you can go to Eureka and see there are now two instances of the bluegreen service running but one has the status `UP` and the other with the status of `OUT_OF_SERVICE`.
-Since the green version of the Blue Green Service currently has the status `OUT_OF_SERVICE` the webapp won't make any requests to the service.
+Since the green version of the Blue Green Service currently has the status `OUT_OF_SERVICE` the frontend web app won't make any requests to that instance.
 Again this gives us the opportunity to make sure the green version of the Blue Green Service is running correctly before we change its status to `UP` and allowing traffic to be sent to it.
 Lets assume its running fine and change its status.